Within a component library, what component has the most dependents (other components in the library that include it)?

 “Button!” is a knee-jerk response.
 Good guess!
 Buttons are reused heavily by many other components.
 "How about paragraph?" someone suggests.
 Not exactly.
 Paragraph is usually reused as a style, not a component.
 I pause, then reveal "Would you believe... icon?"
 Ahhh, of course, icon.

-Diagram of many components depending on an icon
+Many, many components depend on icon

 Compositional depth isn’t limited to two levels, and components don’t exist only on one prescribed level, anyway.
-A card can depend on a button, and both of them can depend on icon.
-Effective system teams understand this and cope with change across this hierarchical chain of dependencies.
+A card

 Composability made concrete exposes the dependency chain that a team must maintain as a library changes over time.
 As systems mature, teams build, trace, and update components as change ripple up through the hierarchy to keep their library outputs in sync as much as possible.

 So many of our components are built using other, more primitive components in the library.
-Take, for example, a menu.
+Take, for example, a menu

 Takeaway: Designers and developers level up system acumen by recognizing, unwinding, and delivering features with such compositional dependencies.
 Lessons learned decomposing this chain cost us sweat, tears, and scars, but are what earn our badges as “system thinkers.”

 Component-by-component dependencies should be visible and easy to trace.
-I see an icon in the button.
-Other dependencies are implicit, especially styles and sometimes behaviors.
+I see an icon

-For example, a tooltip exhibits many behaviors relevant to other layered components like popover, menu, modal, and dialog.
+.
 These include states (opening and closing), animation (how it opens and closes), and collision detection (how it adjusts location based on proximity to a viewport's edge).

-Similarly, a tooltip usually imbues a shadow (separating it from content below), notch (connecting it with a trigger), elevation (within a page's z-index stack) and usually rounded shaped (produced by a border-radius).
+usually imbues a shadow (separating it from content below), notch (connecting it with a trigger), elevation (within a page's z-index stack) and usually rounded shaped (produced by a border-radius).
 Such styles can be shared using design tokens, mixins, and other style tooling.
 It's guaranteed that other layered components also depend upon these styles.

 Takeaway: Style and behavior, not just component objects, can propagate throughout a library.
 Therefore, establish predictable locations for both that can ease tracing from a decision’s root through the dependency chain.